szfazekas/AUrisim-julia/README.md

 > import Pluto
 > Pluto.run()

+Here is a short [video guide](https://youtu.be/OBOtdvxGfes) on how to set up and run the Pluto notebook for the first time.

 -------------------------------------------------------

 Julia packages used in the Jupyter notebook (can be installed from the notebook by uncommenting the relevant lines in the first cell):